MontiCore/EmbeddedMontiArc/tensorflow/resources/README.md

 Change:  PIXEL_WIDTH  = int(640/4) and PIXEL_HEIGHT = int(480/4) in the script to change that.

 ## Examples
+- python jpg2hdf5.py -i ../test_set/ -n 100 -a
+    - assumption: script is executed inside data_transform_script
+    - generates: train.h5 containg 100% curves and 100/3 images.
+    - Note: If you try using -c, be aware that there might not be curves in the dataset

 - python jpg2hdf5.py -i ./ -s 0.2
     - assumtion: script is inside a folder containing  the center/ folder with images and  steering.csv
     - generates: train.h5 containing 20% straight driving and 80% curves and saves it to working directory

-- python jpg2hdf5.py -i ./test_set/ -n 100 -a
-    - generates: train.h5 containg 100% curves and 100/3 images.
-    - Note: If you try using -c, be aware that there might not be curves in the dataset

 To generate test.h5 simply use this script and rename the associated file.